wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/The Lifecycle of Repeated Items.md

 When you set a repeater's `data` property, the repeater removes any repeated items whose IDs are no longer in the data array.
 For each removed item, the `onItemRemoved()` event handler runs.

-### Example
+## Example

-To demonstrate the full lifecycle of repeated items, consider the following simplified example.
+To demonstrate the full lifecycle of repeated items, consider the following simplified example of a page with a repeater.

 <div style="text-align:center">